Content

 taxi cancun to tulum 1

-Availability of Taxis at Tulum Airport
+Availability of Airport Taxis

 Taxis are typically available at Tulum Airport, but it’s far from guaranteed, particularly during high season, you will often find there are no free taxis.
 The airport has a dedicated taxi service area near the arrivals terminal.
 If you don’t find a taxi there, you will have to wait.